 - With no need for a traditional concrete foundation, your flooring may be dirt, gravel, stone, asphalt, or concrete.

-- For the exterior sidings, you can choose from steel, stucco, vinyl, engineered wood, brick, or cladding.
+- For the exterior siding, you can choose from steel, stucco, vinyl, engineered wood, brick, or cladding.

 - Roofing can be metal or shingles.